 For marketers and ad networks who are looking to either break into or hone in their skills in influencer marketing, this is an ideal time.
 The strategy is different than traditional media marketing, and there’s still opportunity to set the standards, learn the ropes, and come out on top.

-Here are a few things for ad networks and affiliates to keep in mind when diving into influencer marketing.
+Here are a few things for ad networks and affiliates to keep in mind when diving into influencer marketing strategy.

 (Oh, and if you’re not familiar with influencer marketing basics, we have you covered.)